 Disclosure: jontorres.com may receive a small portion of the sales of products or services listed on this page.
 For more information please visit our advertiser disclosure page.

 How to Start a Blog

-It’s easier than ever to start a blog.
+It’s easier than ever to start a blog and make money blogging.
 Even if you’ve never built a website before, you can start a blog in a single afternoon.

 There are all kinds of tools that take the guesswork out of building a blog and simplify the parts of the process that used to be too technical or complex.